savoirfairelinux/building-inclusive-open-source-software/docs/B-WDU.md

 **Certain issues only arise for people with a specific intersectional background.**

 Take for example this main account creation page.
-If you ask someone that you know with vision to test it or do it yourself you probably won't find any issue.
-Can you guess what kind of users can have trouble with it.
+Can you guess what kind of users can have trouble with it?

 ![A screenshot of an account creation page with a Create Jami account button, a I already have an account button, an Advanced features button, an about Jami button, a user interface language combobox, a back arrow button and a logo.](resources/b-how-to-start-incroporating-accessibility/jamiAccountCreationPage.png)